L0v3P01s0n/sleepwalk-phosh/README.md

 ## Contributing

 If you want to contribute the project you can either donate me at https://ko-fi.com/l0v3p01s0n, spread the word so more people know about the project (I could get some contributors or some useful feedback that way) or just help me with the code yourself!
-Whatever the case, please open up a new issue to suggest changes/improvements or report bugs.
+Whatever the case, please open up a new issue if you want to suggest changes/improvements or report bugs.